trychlos/pwix-editor/README.md

 - the `content` ReactiveVar, if provided, is continuously updated,
 - a `te-content-changed` message is sent on the component on each change.

+#### `teSwitch`

+A switch which let the user toggle the edition mode.

+Use case: particularly in development mode, it happens that the `TE_MODE_PREVIEW` may slightly disturb the display.
+This switch let the editor run in `TE_MODE_STANDARD` even when the user is allowed to edit, while the toggle switch is off.

+The component is configurable with an object passed as an argument, which may contain:

+ - `labelTop`

+    A (HTML) string to be displayed above the switch, defaulting to none

+ - `labelRight`

+    A (HTML) string to be displayed on the right of the switch, defaulting to none

+ - `labelBottom`

+    A (HTML) string to be displayed below the switch, defaulting to none

+ - `labelLeft`

+    A (HTML) string to be displayed on the left of the switch, defaulting to none

+ - `title`

+    A string label as the button title, defaulting to none

+ - `initialState`

+    Whether the switch is initially on or off, defaulting to off

+The `teSwitch` component maintains its state through two `pwiEditor` reaactive variables:

+- `pwiEditor.switch.exists`

+    Whether the application makes use of the `teSwitch` component

+- `pwiEditor.switch.state`

+    When used, the state of the `teSwitch` component

 #### Informational messages

 Informational messages are sent by the component on itself.
 The caller can take advantage of them to be kept informed about the various changes.